densify-dev/Container-Optimization-Data-Forwarder/docs/Config-Variables.md

-The following table briefly explains the default variable values, environment and command line variable names.
+The following table provides the default values, and the environment and command line names for the variables used to configure the data forwarder.

 The order of precedence is: Command Line, Config File, Environment Variables.